mmmuscus/Shadow-Functions-Engine/README.md

 **How it's done & notes:** First the function checks if any of the camera's coordinates are lower than 0, if they are they get set back to 0.
 Since what the camera shows is displayed in [the newScreen array](#3314-newscreen), the next thing the function checks is if any of the camera's coordinates are bigger than the world's correct dimension minus the screen's correct dimension, if they are they get set back to the difference of thoose dimensions.
 For information about the camera click [here](#336-camera).
 ### 3.4.3. [output.h](https://github.com/mmmuscus/Shadow-Functions-Engine/blob/master/headers/output/output.h)
+###### This section was last checked in the 1.0.0. version of the engine
+This header file containts two functions that make rendering smoother and the game run faster and other fnctions initialize the information from the different editors.
+I don't know why I named it output, but its too late now!
 #### 3.4.3.1. saveLastScreenArray
 ###### This section was last checked in the 1.0.0. version of the engine
 ```cpp